heroku/buildpacks-dotnet/README.md

 ## Application Requirements

-A solution file (e.g. `MySolution.sln`) or .NET project file (e.g. `*.csproj`, `*.vbproj` or `*.fsproj`) must be present at the root of your application's repository.
+A solution file (e.g. `MySolution.sln`) or .NET project file (e.g. `*.csproj`, `*.vbproj` or `*.fsproj`) must be present in the application's root directory.
 If the root directory contains both solution and project files, the solution file will be preferred for the build and publish process.

+The buildpack support C#, Visual Basic and F# projects using the .NET and ASP.NET Core frameworks (version 8.0 and up).

 ## Configuration

 ### .NET Version

 By default, the buildpack will install the latest available .NET SDK based on the value of the [`TargetFramework` property][target-framework] in project files.
-The runtime version included in the SDK will also be added (along with the app itself and any published artifacts) in the final application image.
+The .NET and ASP.NET Core runtimes included in the SDK will also be included in the final application image.

-To install a different version, add a [`global.json` file][global-json] in the root directory define which .NET SDK version to install.
-The buildpack supports specifying both the `version` and `rollForward` policy.
-For instance, to install a specific version the `global.json` may look like this:
+To install a different .NET SDK version, add a [`global.json` file][global-json] to the root directory.
+The buildpack supports specifying both the `version` and `rollForward` policy to define which .NET SDK version to install.
+For instance, to install a specific version a `global.json` file may look like this:

 ```json
 {